Cannabis is a plant-based drug. It can be smoked, eaten or vaped.

 Cannabis has a musky, sweet smell.
 Some of the more potent types of cannabis can have a stronger smell, but this isn’t a reliable guide to the strength of any particular batch.

 Users do this mix by mixing the drug with tobacco and putting it in a pipe, lighting it, and then inhaling the smoke through water out of a large tube.
 There are many types of bongs, and not everyone uses tobacco.
+Like with joints, using tobacco in bongs increases the risk of nicotine dependence.

 This method has become more popular in recent years.
 Most people use a vapouriser which heats the cannabis, rather than burning it.
 Very little is known about the health impact of vaping cannabis.
+Ready-made vapes and vape juices, like nicotine ones but claiming to contain cannabis chemicals like CBD (legal) and THC (not legal), are also available but illegal vapes might contain synthetic cannabinoids instead.

 Smoking cannabis with tobacco increases the risk of becoming dependent on nicotine.
 To avoid this, don’t use tobacco in bongs and spliffs.